severinfv/FE_recipe/README.md

-# Intro HTML/CSS assignment
+# Intro HTML/CSS
+## Assignment

-Create a simple webpage about a recipe.
+Create a simple webpage about a recipe. \
 To make it a bit more challenging I attempted to recreate a minimalistic style from the [cookbook](https://m.media-amazon.com/images/I/81EA-csRSXL._SL1500_.jpg).

 ## Requirements